Keep Frozen Chocolate Covered Raspberries in your freezer and you're minutes away from a healthy, low-carb dessert or snack.

 - Chocolate (see discussion on various options below)

 - Cooking oil to thin out the chocolate, if necessary.
 Coconut oil is ideal in this recipe because it helps to firm the chocolate coating.
 If you like the taste of coconut, use unrefined.
-If you want a neutral taste then make sure it's refined.
+If you want a neutral flavor, then make sure it's refined.
 We used avocado oil for the berries pictured.
 Canola oil will also work.

 Chocolate Options

-- Melting wafers are tempered which results in a smooth, shiny finish that sets up firm without refrigeration.
+- Melting wafers are tempered, which results in a smooth, shiny finish that sets up firm without refrigeration.
 We've used Ghiradelli's dark chocolate wafers before.
 This option is nice if you will serve them right away.
 Don't add any oil.

 - Milk chocolate has milk fats added which is why it's so creamy.
 You won't need to add oil to this type of chip.

 Note: You can use chocolate chips or squares of chocolate for this recipe.
-If using squares, break them up into smaller pieces to make the melting process easier.
+If using squares, break them into smaller pieces to make the melting process easier.

-The Technique
+Technique

 - Rinse raspberries, gently pat away water and allow them to thoroughly dry.